 Option deposits held in escrow are not available for operations.
 The deposits are normally applied to the sale price of optioned land if the sale is consummated or forfeited in the event the option holder elects not to exercise the option.
 In the event the Authority is unable to satisfy its obligations stated in the option agreements, the option deposits would be fully refundable to the option holder.
-Option deposits were \$40,000 in the Authority Operations fund on June 30, 2022.
+Option deposits were \$45,000 and \$40,000 in the Authority Operations fund on June 30, 2023 and 2022, respectively.

 Bio Initiatives funding of \$2,324,447 was provided to the Authority in the fiscal year 2020 to support focus areas identified by the Bio-Medical Task Force.
-The program's goal is to drive new companies and startups to our region, especially to the Princess Anne Commons Biomedical cluster.
-Bio Initiative cash on June 30, 2022 was \$848,978.
+The program's goal is to drive new companies and start-ups to our region, especially to the Princess Anne Commons Biomedical cluster.
+Bio Initiative cash on June 30, 2023 and 2022 were \$704,243 and \$848,978, respectively.

-The Social Services Facility reserve accounts on June 30, 2022 were \$2,198,188.
-These funds are reserved for capital and structural improvements, maintenance, and repairs to the facility in accordance with the lease agreement (see note 10).
+The Social Services Facility reserve accounts on June 30, 2023 and 2022 were \$2,778,827 and \$2,198,188, respectively.
+These funds are reserved for capital and structural improvements, maintenance, and repairs to the facility in accordance with the lease agreement (See note 10).

 The EDIP accounts were established in February 1994 through funds that the City appropriated from the Capital Improvement Program EDIP Project for economic development activities.
 This program represents annual funding from the City to the Authority to be used for on-site and off-site infrastructure needs as well as training expenses for businesses meeting certain criteria.
 Businesses having received EDIP awards or projects having received EDIP funding are reimbursed for qualifying expenses out of these accounts.
-EDIP cash and cash equivalents in the Operations Fund on June 30, 2022 were \$1,514,296.
+EDIP cash and cash equivalents in the Operations Fund on June 30, 2023 and 2022 were \$1,522,395 and \$1,514,296 respectively.
 During the fiscal year 2020, City Council approved \$2,500,000 of EDIP funding to help small businesses impacted by the COVID-19 pandemic (EDIP Part E).
-In the Operations Fund on June 30, 2022, the balance of the EDIP Part E funding was \$576,879.
+In the Operations Fund on June 30, 2023 and 2022, the balance of the EDIP Part E funding was \$576,879 and \$576,879, respectively.